Alarian54/COtu/README.md

 2.) click enable developer mode on the top right.

-3.) click load unpacked and upload the chrome-extension folder
+3.) click the "load unpacked" button and go into the CO2perate folder and select the "chrome-extension" folder

 4.)
-Go pick your fav amazon product
+Go visit your fav amazon product

 ## How to run (with Greta) 🏃: